Self-Publishing Tips

 Obviously, I have a website.
 That’s where you are reading these tips.
 And it doesn't cost me a penny, except for my domain name.
 If I hadn’t found access to a free hosting site, I wouldn’t have bothered.
 Honestly, how does one drive traffic to an unknown site?
 If you don’t already have a web presence, it’s a losing proposition.
 But if you use all the tips above, well, maybe…

 P.S.
-I recently found an easy-to-use free site for creating mockups of your books (like the ones on my book page).
-Mockups look so much more professional than a flat rectangular image.
-It's called DIY Book Covers.
+I recently found an easy-to-use free site for creating mockups of your books.
+Mockups can look more professional than a flat rectangular image.
+It all depends upon the vibe you want to portray.
+The site is called DIY Book Covers.
 Find it here.

 TIP FOR ESTABLISHING A FREE WEBSITE: